SAURABH-YADAV01/delta_demo/README.md

 # delta_demo
-This is the Demo for Git&amp; Github
+This is the Demo for Git&amp; Github.